prove-everywhere/server/README.md

 [![wercker status](https://app.wercker.com/status/dfb2fb859ad25f5518439b14907a2cd5/m "wercker status")](https://app.wercker.com/project/bykey/dfb2fb859ad25f5518439b14907a2cd5)

-This directory provides the server for ProveEverywhere.
+This repository provides the server for ProveEverywhere.

 You can also use this as a coqtop server.